-I found the granite bathroom counter with a white vessel sink and upgraded vanity lighting outside the rest of the bathroom.
-The room with the tub and toilet was a tad small.
-My room didn’t have a closet but had a handy coat rack next to the front entrance.
+Outside of the bathroom, find a granite counter with a white vessel sink and upgraded vanity lighting.
+The tub and toilet area was a tad small.
+My room didn’t offer a closet but had a handy coat rack next to the front entrance.
 I use the closet in hotel rooms to keep the kid clutter to a minimum.

 The balcony overlooking the lake offered a perfect spot to enjoy the in-room Starbucks coffee and I found two chairs and a small table.
 The siding glass door remained open my entire stay so I could hear the lake.

-I entered my room from an outside corridor and parking was convenient to my room.
+I entered my room from an outside corridor and the parking lot was convenient to my room.

 Family Activities at Lake Quinault Lodge